The Adventurers (1951 film): Production

-The film was based on an original story by the novelist and screenwriter Robert Westerby, one of several he wrote for the independent production company Mayflower Pictures.
+The film was based on an original story by the novelist and screenwriter Robert Westerby, one of several he wrote for the independent production company Mayflower Productions.

 Jack Hawkins was borrowed from British Lion.
 Director David MacDonald had just made Diamond City (1949) also on location in South Africa.

 It was made at Pinewood Studios, with some location filming in South Africa beforehand near Johannesburg.
 Production started in May 1950 and was completed by September.
 The film wasn't released until the following March by General Film Distributors.